mariecordes/gridgpt/README.md

 This processes the scraped data and creates: `data/02_intermediary/word_database/word_database_full.json`

-### 3. Automatic Filtering
+### 3. Automatic filtering

-Then whenever `WordDatabaseManager()` is initialized in the backend, it automatically creates an up to date filtered databases relevant for the crossword to be generated:
+Then whenever `WordDatabaseManager()` is initialized in the backend, it automatically creates up to date filtered databases relevant for the crossword to be generated:
 - `data/02_intermediary/word_database/word_database_filtered.json` - Filtered word-clue pairs
 - `data/02_intermediary/word_database/word_list_with_frequencies.json` - Word frequency analysis